• Skip to main content

 Filed Under: Articles, William

-Alright, we're setting our sights on the 2019 Decoy Pinot Noir, another gem from the wine haven of Sonoma County, California.
-This is like jumping back a couple … [Read More...] about 2019 Decoy Pinot Noir
+Alright, let's get into it!
+Time for an in-depth look at the 2021 Decoy Pinot Noir, crafted in the wine paradise that is Sonoma County, California.
+This is … [Read More...] about 2021 Decoy Pinot Noir

 Primary Sidebar